Why would I choose to go to college this way?

 Where is my diploma from?

 Your diploma will come from Penn State University, Arizona State University, Colorado State University, or one of our other diploma-granting partners.
 Your diploma will be identical to what traditional on-campus students receive at those institutions with your chosen major stated on your transcript and diploma.
+Berklee School of Music and others issue certificates of completion in specific courses of study.

 Can I attend graduate school with this diploma?